 The majority of our stores are currently located in the Western United States, comprising Alaska, Arizona, California, Colorado, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington and Wyoming.
 As a result, our operations are more susceptible to regional factors than the operations of more geographically diversified competitors.
 These factors include regional economic and weather conditions, natural disasters, demographic and population changes and governmental regulations in the states in which we operate.
 Environmental changes and disease epidemics affecting fish or game populations in any concentrated region may also affect our sales.
-In addition, adverse weather conditions and the impacts of climate change in any concentrated region may temporarily reduce the demand for some of our products and could have a negative effect effect on our sales, earnings or cash flows.
-For instance, in 2018 we experienced warmer than normal fall weather in the western United States and extensive forest fires in this region, which resulted in a decrease in demand for outdoor clothing, camping products and related gear.
+In addition, adverse weather conditions and the impacts of climate change in any concentrated region may temporarily reduce the demand for some of our products and could have a negative effect on our sales, earnings or cash flows.
 If a region with a concentration of our stores were to suffer an economic downturn or other adverse event, our operating results could suffer.